Tyrn/wei/the-insider-en.typ

      The Earthman shrugged his shoulders and bended down to the dusty boot.

      At this  moment, Kissur  kneed the  pilot  under  his  chin.
 The  pilot squealed.
-His body flew upwards and Kissur's joined hands crushed his neck - his backbone crunched.
+His body flew upwards and Kissur's joined hands crushed his neck---his backbone crunched.

      Out of  the corner of his eye,  Bemish barely managed to  see how Aldon plucked  Ashidan and  threw him into  the bushes.
 Kissur  went flat behind a